 Oil or beef dripping

-1. Take the meat out of the refrigerator an hour before cooking this will allow it to come to room temperature.
+1. Take the meat out of the refrigerator an hour before cooking and allow it to come to room temperature.

 2. Massage the olive oil into the fat of the meat, which will help the seasoning to ‘stay put’.
 Grind seasoning over the fat.
-Place the onion slices into the base of the large AGA roasting tin and the meat on top of the onion.
+Place the onion slices into the base of the Portmeirion for AGA roaster with Pouring Lip and sit the meat on top of the onion.

 4. Make the gravy by adding two tablespoons of flour to the fat and onions in the roasting tin, stir well then add 600ml stock or a mixture of red wine and stock.
 Whisk together.
 Pour the liquid into a saucepan and bring to boiling whisking continuously, strain through a sieve and serve separately.